shannale/sinkOrSwim/README.md

 ** Once a ripple has appeared, the player must wait for a `PULL` message to pop up indicating when to click.

 There are many variations of fish with the combination of timing in the game `SinkOrSwim`.
-The logistics of the game will be outlined in the `Functionality & MVP` section.
+Logistics of the game will be outlined in the `Functionality & MVP` section.

 ## Functionality & MVPs